 REG 215 World Religions (3.0); 3 cr.
-This course explores the variety of ways people have articulated their connections with the sacred.
+This course explores the variety of ways people have articulated their connections with the Sacred.
 Major religious traditions are addressed, namely, Christianity, Judaism, Islam, Hinduism, Buddhism, Confucianism, and Taoism.
-Ancient religious cultures such as the Mesopotamian, Persian, and Egyptian are also covered.
+Frequent references are also made to ancient religious cultures such as the Mesopotamian, Persian, and Egyptian.
 Prerequisite: ENL 213.

 REG 313 The Maronites: Faith and Cultural Heritage (3.0); 3 cr.
 This course is an introduction to the Maronite cultural heritage.
-It addresses Maronite theology and spirituality in the context of secular, social, and ecclesiastical history from ancient through contemporary times, with a particular emphasis on the question of Maronite identity, while highlighting contributions of the Maronite faith and cultural heritage to the development of the region.
+It addresses Maronite theology and spirituality in the context of secular, social, and ecclesiastical history, from ancient through contemporary times.
+A particular emphasis is placed on the question of Maronite identity, while highlighting contributions of the Maronite faith and cultural heritage to the development of the region.
 Prerequisite: ENL 213.

 REG 314 Marriage and Family in the Catholic Church (3.0); 3 cr.
 This course examines traditional and contemporary views of marriage and family in the light of the Catholic tradition.
 It also presents the Catholic teaching on marriage and the family.
-A particular emphasis is placed on ancient and contemporary theological and practical Syriac-Maronite contributions.
+A particular emphasis is placed on theological and ritual Syriac-Maronite contributions.
 Prerequisite: ENL 213.